 In conversation with Jennifer Rothwell Jennifer Rothwell is an Irish fashion designer, who spent many years living between the Big Apple and the Fair City.
 After graduating from Dublin’s NCAD in 1995, she gained practical experience with some of New York’s biggest design companies.
 Then, upon her return to Dublin, she launched her own brand: Jennifer Rothwell Design.
 By the following year, she had won the ‘Brown Thomas Designer Award’ at Dublin Fashion Week.
 And, since then, her designs have attracted celebrity cli

 Fergus O’Neill is the graphic designer responsible for the “Feck It, Sure It’s Grand” line of products.
-He also created a series of prints depicting twentieth-century Dublin landmarks such as the Poolbeg electricity generating station and the monumental concrete silos, now demolished, at Boland’s Mill.
-He studied visual communication at Dún Laoghaire College of Art and Design, now IADT, and works from a shed in Irishtown.
-Keep Going, Sure It’s Grand.
-That could be the motto of the Irish Dublin.ie: Tell me about “Feck It, Sure It’s Grand”.
-It was in part based on the Brit
+He also created a series of prints depicting 20th century Dublin landmarks, such as the Poolbeg electricity station and the now-demolished concrete silos at Boland’s Mill.
+You may have seen some of his work in Dublin’s Jam Art Factory.
+Fergus studied visual communication at Dún Laoghaire College of Art and Design – now IADT – and works from a shed in Irishtown.
+Dublin.ie sat down with him to find out more.
+He tells u

 Regenerating the Dublin Docklands Dublin’s docks met the same sorry fate in the 1970s as those elsewhere around the world.
 The arrival of containers simultaneously revolutionised shipping and decimated traditional dockland employment.
 Work that had sustained Dublin’s inner city communities for generations suddenly evaporated.
 The Docklands became empty, desolate wastelands until the first regeneration project came in the shape of Charles Haughey’s Irish Financial Services Centre (IFSC) in the late 1980s.
 The first stage of redevelopment The IFSC was developed on the north side of the Liffey behind Connolly train station.
 While the area welcomed